qutip/qutip-tutorials/tutorials-v4/lectures/Lecture-14-Kerr-nonlinearities.md

 Author: J. R. Johansson (robert@riken.jp), https://jrjohansson.github.io/

 This lecture series was developed by J.R.
-Johannson.
+Johansson.
 The original lecture notebooks are available [here](https://github.com/jrjohansson/qutip-lectures).

 This is a slightly modified version of the lectures, to work with the current release of QuTiP.
 You can find these lectures as a part of the [qutip-tutorials repository](https://github.com/qutip/qutip-tutorials).
 This lecture and other tutorial notebooks are indexed at the [QuTiP Tutorial webpage](https://qutip.org/tutorials.html).